weif2001/weif2001.github.io/index.md

 Previously, I was an undergraduate at the University of Science and Technology of China, where I received a Bachelor of Science (B.S.) in Mathematics and Applied Mathematics.

-Email: weif@wharton.upenn.edu

 ## News
- - \[2025/12\] We are excited to share our recent work on the asymptotic of LinUCB
+ - \[2025/12\]We’re excited to share our recent work on the asymptotics of LinUCB.
+We show that even though LinUCB collects dependent data, its estimator still converges to a normal distribution asymptotically—just with a scaling of $T^{1/4}$ rate rather than the classical $\sqrt{T}$.
+This enables us to construct confidence intervals and perform valid statistical inference.
+Feel free to check out [our paper](https://arxiv.org/pdf/2512.00222) if you are interested!